amankapoor/wordpress-css-optimization/README.md

 A perfect Google Lighthouse Score includes validation of a website as a [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/).

 Google offers another new website performance test that is much tougher than the Google PageSpeed score.
-It is based on a AI neural network and can be accessed on https://testmysite.thinkwithgoogle.com
+It is based on a AI neural network and it can be accessed on https://testmysite.thinkwithgoogle.com

 ## Description